imhicihu/Terrae-database/README.md

 * Dependencies
      - WinIsis
 * Deployment instructions
-     - Install a fresh installment of WinIsis or a `.csv` reader
+     - Install a fresh install of [WinIsis](http://www.unesco.org/new/en/communication-and-information/information-society/open-source-and-low-cost-technologies/information-processing-tools/cdsisis-database-software/cdsisis-for-window/) or a `.csv` reader

 ### Contribution guidelines ###

 * Writing tests
-     - in process
+     - _in process_
 * Code review
-     - in process
+     - _in process_
 * Other guideline
-     - in processs
+     - _in processs_

 ### Who do I talk to? ###

 * Repo owner or admin
-     - Contact `imhicihu at gmail dot com`
+     - Contact `imhicihu` at `gmail` dot `com`
 * Other community or team contact
+     - Contact is _enable_ on the [board](https://bitbucket.org/imhicihu/terrae-database/addon/trello/trello-board) of this repo.
+(You need a [Trello](https://trello.com/) account)